This post is part of the series 'Coding style'. Be sure to check out the rest of the blog posts of the series!

 arguments: '--check --verbosity diagnostic'

-If a file doesn't respect the coding style, this will print details and the build will fail:
+If a file doesn't comply with the coding style, the pipeline will print details and the build will fail:

 stages: